[Solved] Fix iPhone Stuck on Preparing Update (2026 Updated)

 Reset Network Settings on iPhone

-You can also use iTunes/Finder to fix your iPhone, though note that iTunes can be very difficult to use.
+It also lets you use iTunes/Finder to fix your iPhone, though note that iTunes can be very difficult to use.

 Method 7: Update iOS via iTunes/Finder